 87. Duties of company with respect to issue of certificates

 (1) Every company (including a no liability company) shall, within 28 days after the allotment of any of its shares, debentures, or debenture stock and within 2 months after the date on which a transfer of any such shares, debentures, or debenture stock is lodged with the company complete and have ready for delivery the certificates of all shares, debentures, and certificates of all debenture stock allotted or transferred unless the conditions of issue of the shares, debentures, or debenture stock otherwise provide.
-In this section “transfer” means a valid transfer and does not include a transfer which the company is entitled to refuse to register and does not register.
+In this section transfer means a valid transfer and does not include a transfer which the company is entitled to refuse to register and does not register.

 (2) If default is made in complying with the requirements of subsection (1), the company, and every officer of the company who is in default, shall be liable to a fine not exceeding $100.